Page fault: Minor page fault

-The page could also have been removed from the working set of a process, but not yet written to disk or erased, such as in operating systems that use Secondary Page Caching.
-For example, HP OpenVMS may remove a page that does not need to be written to disk (if it has remained unchanged since it was last read from disk, for example) and place it on a Free Page List if the working set is deemed too large.
-However, the page contents are not overwritten until the page is assigned elsewhere, meaning it is still available if it is referenced by the original process before being allocated.
-Since these faults do not involve disk latency, they are faster and less expensive than major page faults.

-Major
+Major page fault

 This is the mechanism used by an operating system to increase the amount of program memory available on demand.
-The operating system delays loading parts of the program from disk until the program attempts to use it and the page fault is generated.
+The operating system delays loading parts of the program from disk until the program attempts to use it, and the page fault is generated.
 If the page is not loaded in memory at the time of the fault, then it is called a major or hard page fault.
-The page fault handler in the OS needs to find a free location: either a free page in memory, or a non-free page in memory.
-This latter might be used by another process, in which case the OS needs to write out the data in that page (if it has not been written out since it was last modified) and mark that page as not being loaded in memory in its process page table.
+The page fault handler in the OS needs to find a free location: either a free page in memory or a non-free page in memory.
+This later might be used by another process, in which case the OS needs to write out the data in that page (if it has not been written out since it was last modified) and mark that page as not being loaded in memory in its process page table.
 Once the space has been made available, the OS can read the data for the new page into memory, add an entry to its location in the memory management unit, and indicate that the page is loaded.
-Thus major faults are more expensive than minor faults and add storage access latency to the interrupted program's execution.
+Thus, major faults are more expensive than minor faults and add storage access latency to the interrupted program's execution.

-Invalid
+Invalid page fault

 If a page fault occurs for a reference to an address that is not part of the virtual address space, meaning there cannot be a page in memory corresponding to it, then it is called an invalid page fault.
 The page fault handler in the operating system will then generally pass a segmentation fault to the offending process, indicating that the access was invalid; this usually results in abnormal termination of the code that made the invalid reference.
 A null pointer is usually represented as a pointer to address 0 in the address space; many operating systems set up the MMU to indicate that the page that contains that address is not in memory, and do not include that page in the virtual address space, so that attempts to read or write the memory referenced by a null pointer get an invalid page fault.